elai950/AlertToast/README.md

 </p>

 ## 🔭 Overview

+**Currently, in Swift the only way to alert the user is using `Alert`.
+Sometimes you just want to pop a message that tells the user that something completed, or his message was sent.
+Apple doesn't provide any other method rather than using `Alert` even though Apple using all kinds of different pop-ups.
+The results are poor UX where the user would tap "OK/Dismiss" for every little information that he should be notified about.**

 **Alert Toast is an open-source library in Github to use with SwiftUI.
-It allows you to present popups like Apple Music & Feedback in AppStore alerts.**
+It allows you to present popups that don't need any user action to dismiss or to validate.
+Some great usage examples: `Message Sent`, `Poor Network Connection`, `Profile Updated`, `Logged In/Out`, `Favorited`, `Loading` and so on... **

-**Alert Toast for SwiftUI is very easy to implement, and flexible for changing the alert toast appearance.
-You can toast a Complete Alert, Error, Loading and more!**
+**Alert Toast for SwiftUI is very easy to implement, and flexible for changing the alert toast appearance.**

 <img src="https://img.shields.io/badge/BUILD-PASSING-green?style=for-the-badge" />&nbsp;&nbsp;&nbsp;<img src="https://img.shields.io/badge/PLATFORM-IOS%20|%20MACOS-lightgray?style=for-the-badge" />&nbsp;&nbsp;&nbsp;<img src="https://img.shields.io/badge/LICENSE-MIT-lightgray?style=for-the-badge" />&nbsp;&nbsp;&nbsp;<img src="https://img.shields.io/badge/MADE WITH-SWIFTUI-blue?style=for-the-badge" />